ez-engines/ez-settings/README.md

 #
 # Interface DSL allows you to do this very declaratively
 #
-#
 app = Ez::Settings::Interface.define :app do         # :app - interface name
-  group :general do                                  # :general will be name of the group
+  group :general do                                  # :general - name of the group
-    key :app_title, default: -> { 'Main app title' } # :app_title will be as settings key name for store value in :general group for :app interface end
+    key :app_title, default: -> { 'Main app title' } # :app_title - key name for store value in :general group for :app interface
+  end

   # And so on...